hereishd/K8S-Cluster-From-Scratch/README.md

 ```
 $ sudo kubeadm init --apiserver
 ```
-&nbsp;*You can find a full list of options to pass to 'kubeadm init' and explainations on the [kubernetes kubeadm official documentation page](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/)*
+&nbsp;*You can find a full list of options to pass to 'kubeadm init' and explainations on the [kubeadm official documentation page](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/)*
 ## Join the Worker Nodes (Worker Nodes Only)

 ## Set Kubelet Node IPs